 |

-Kids Can Help the Animals!
+Kids Can...
+Help the Animals!

-Animals need our help!
+Animals need your help!

 Whether you're talking about wild animals whose